 Concession prices are what you expect but if you pay attention you can get in for free or cheap.
 It’s worthwhile considering how close to the action you can get.

 All of the logos and insignias throughout the stadium are painted on rather than the usual cookie-cutter signs.
-Murals of former Giants and other ball players are particularly pleasing on the eye as well as the San Francisco retired numbers outside the team store.
+Murals of former Giants and other ballplayers are particularly pleasing to the eye as well as the San Francisco retired numbers outside the team store.

 The current standings and lineups are displayed at the entrance to the stadium.
 Also displayed is the “Beer Batter” and In-N-Out “Double-Double Batter.”
 On a related note, there are tons of displays honoring past years for San Jose baseball.
 One of these displays is for the final standings of the 1898 California State League.
 Some of the funny team names were, “San Jose Prunepickers”, “Oakland Dudes”, “Santa Cruz Beachcombers” and the very puzzling “San Francisco Athletics.”

-All of this historical value and fun activities for the younger fans makes this a very pleasant place to watch baseball.
+All of this historical value and fun activities for the younger fans make this a very pleasant place to watch baseball.

 Be the first to submit a review!